 Beginners make great leads, because they are just at the start of their learning journey, and they are likely willing to learn a lot more about your topic.

 If you don't want to create a mini-course from scratch, what you can do instead is to repurpose some existing content, by filming a new introduction and repackaging it as your lead magnet course.

 In my case, I've taken several lessons from one of my in-depth courses, and I've repackaged it.

-Notice that the user interface that you see is in those simple course pages is not the OnlineCourseHost.com platform, that is an ancient website that I've built a long-time ago, our platform looks a lot better.
+Notice that the user interface that you see in those simple course pages is not the OnlineCourseHost.com platform, that is an ancient website that I built a long-time ago, our platform looks a lot better.